 However, their color may vary among species.
 These social wasps are about 3/4th to 1 inch in length.
 The queen wasp is relatively bigger.
 The female paper wasps carry a stinger at the rear end.
 Our experts have served several houses in Tinley Park.
 If you encounter these wasps around your home or garden, contact us to get rid of them before you fall into any trouble.

 Where do paper wasps nest?

-Many families in Tinley Park find the paper wasps nest close to their house.
+Many families in Tinley Park find the paper wasps nest close to their houses.
 Paper wasps form or build their nests with a paper-like material.
-They collect fibers from dead wood and plant stems that they chew with saliva to turn into a paper-like material.
+They collect fibers from dead wood fibers and plant stems that they chew with saliva to turn into a paper-like material.
 They use this grey or brown material to build their nests.

 You may find any paper wasps nest in areas like the eaves, wall voids, cracks, and crevices of homes, branches of a tree, the end of an open pipe, or on an old clothesline.
 The concern arises even more if the paper wasp colony is in a busy area of the home.
 If you find paper wasps colonies in and around your home, it is advised to contact a pest control service provider for treatment.

 Paper wasps have a stinger at the rear.
 Unlike other stinging wasps, paper wasps are not very aggressive.
 However, if you threaten their nests, paper wasps will sting to defend the nest.

 But are these wasps dangerous?
 Unlike solitary wasps, paper wasps attack in a group, and it can be a painful experience.
 People who are allergic to wasp venom should always maintain a safe distance from their nests.